-A player who is deemed to be both the instigator and aggressor of an altercation shall be assessed an instigating minor penalty, a major penalty for fighting, and a game misconduct penalty (aggressor).
+A player who is deemed to be both the instigator and aggressor of an altercation shall be assessed an instigating minor penalty, a major penalty for fighting and a game misconduct penalty (aggressor).

-- 46.3 Altercation An altercation is a situation involving two players (including goalkeepers), with at least one to be penalized. - 46.4 Clearing the Area of a Fight When a fight occurs, all players not engaged shall go immediately to the area of their players' bench and in the event the altercation takes place at a players' bench, the players on the ice from that team shall go to their defending zone.
+- 46.3 Altercation An altercation is a situation involving two players with at least one to be penalized. - 46.4 Clearing the Area of a Fight When a fight occurs, all players not engaged shall go immediately to the area of their players' bench and in the event the altercation takes place at a players' bench, the players on the ice from that team shall go to their defending zone.
 Goalkeepers shall remain in their goal crease, except in the event the altercation takes place in the vicinity of the goal crease, and therefore shall obey the directions of the Referee.
-Failure to comply can result in penalties incurred for their involvement in and around the area and fines as outlined in 46.17. - 46.5 Continuing or Attempting to Continue a Fight Any player who persists in continuing or attempting to continue a fight or altercation after he has been ordered by the Referee to stop, or who resists a Linesman in the discharge of his duties shall, at the discretion of the Referee, incur a misconduct or game misconduct penalty in addition to any penalties imposed. - 46.6 Helmets No player may remove his helmet prior to engaging in a fight unless it is mutually agreed upon between the two combatants in which case players must square up before engaging in fist a cuffs after removing their helmets.
-If a player should remove his helmet and the other combatant does not, the player removing his helmet shall be assessed a two minute minor penalty for unsportsmanlike conduct.
+Failure to comply can result in penalties incurred for their involvement in and around the area and fines as outlined in 46.18. - 46.5 Continuing or Attempting to Continue a Fight Any player who persists in continuing or attempting to continue a fight or altercation after he has been ordered by the Referee to stop, or who resists a Linesman in the discharge of his duties shall, at the discretion of the Referee, incur a misconduct or game misconduct penalty in addition to any penalties imposed.

-Helmets that come off in the course of and resulting from the altercation will not result in a penalty to either player.

-46.7 Fighting After the Original Altercation - A game misconduct penalty shall be imposed on any player who is assessed a major penalty for fighting clearly after the original altercation.
+- 46.6 Helmets No player may remove his helmet prior to engaging in a fight.
+If he should do so, he shall be assessed a two minute minor penalty for unsportsmanlike conduct.
+Helmets that come off in the course of and resulting from the altercation will not result in a penalty to either player. - 46.7 Fighting After the Original Altercation A game misconduct penalty shall be imposed on any player who is assessed a major penalty for fighting after the original altercation has started.

-Notwithstanding this rule, at the discretion of the Referee, the automatic game misconduct penalty may be waived for a player or goalkeeper in the altercation if the opposing player was clearly the instigator of the altercation.
+Notwithstanding this rule, at the discretion of the Referee, the automatic game misconduct penalty may be waived for a player in the altercation if the opposing player was clearly the instigator of the altercation.

-46.8 Fighting Off the Playing Surface - A game misconduct penalty shall be imposed on any player involved in fighting off the playing surface or with another player who is off the playing surface.
+46.8 Fighting Off the Playing Surface - A misconduct or game misconduct penalty shall be imposed on any player involved in fighting off the playing surface or with another player who is off the playing surface.
 These penalties are in addition to any other time penalties assessed, including the major penalty for fighting.

-Whenever a Coach or other non-playing Club personnel becomes involved in an altercation with an opposing player, Coach or other non- playing Club personnel on or off the ice, shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the Commissioner for further disciplinary action.
+Whenever a Coach or other non-playing Club personnel becomes involved in an altercation with an opposing player, Coach or other non-playing Club personnel on or off the ice, shall be automatically suspended from the game, ordered to the dressing room and the matter will be reported to the DOPS for further disciplinary action.

-46.9 Fighting Other Than During the Periods of the Game - Any teams whose players become involved in an altercation, other than during the periods of the game, shall result in appropriate penalties that may be imposed upon the participating players by supplementary discipline or by review from the Director of Player Safety.
+46.9 Fighting Other Than During the Periods of the Game - Any teams whose players become involved in an altercation, other than during the periods of the game, shall be fined pursuant to 46.19, in addition to any other appropriate penalties that may be imposed upon the participating players by supplementary discipline or otherwise.